infinum/frontend-handbook/Git.md

 ## Configuration

-Configure your global gitingore file, usually in your home directory named `.gitignore_global`.
+Configure your global gitignore file, usually in your home directory named `.gitignore_global`.
 It should contain ignore rules specific for your operating system and editor of choice.
 You can find these ignore rules [here](https://github.com/github/gitignore/tree/master/Global) and add them to your global gitignore file.

 After you have created your global gitignore file update the global git configuration to use your global ignore rules: